-Claremont Graduate University’s School of Educational Studies (SES) offers dynamic instruction and research, a transdisciplinary teaching environment with nationally recognized faculty, and the broad teaching and learning resources of the Claremont University Consortium.
+Claremont Graduate University’s School of Educational Studies (SES) offers dynamic instruction and research, a transdisciplinary teaching environment with nationally recognized faculty, and the broad teaching and learning resources of The Claremont Colleges.

 At Claremont Graduate University, you will build your career upon more than 90 years of educational tradition, learning to design and operate effective institutions that are socially just and publicly accountable.
 Our alumni are professionals from diverse cultures and backgrounds who have gone on to become members of Congress, university presidents, professors, researchers, superintendents, principals, vice principals, and classroom teachers.